gah-code/gah-code/README.md

 - Performance, accessibility, and clarity as defaults
 - Continuous learning through real projects and experiments

-Many of my repositories reflect **in-progress thinking**, experiments, or reusable internal tooling—not just polished demos.
+Many of my repositories reflect **in-progress thinking**, experiments, or reusable tooling, not just polished demos.

 ---